reefgenomics/CBASS_hypoxia/README.md

 # CBASS_hypoxia

-Data and code related to running short-term thermal stress assays using CBASS under normal and reduced oxygen conditions
+Data and code for RNASeq and PAM data sampled during short-term thermal stress assays using CBASS under normal and reduced oxygen conditions.

 ### Workflow